Admiral William Halsey Leadership Academy: Curriculum

+Health Sciences Strand: Preparation for careers in patient care, nursing, radiology, medical technology, and health administration.
+It also offers options in physical therapy, sports training, and nutrition, with clinical experiences at Trinitas Regional Medical Center.

-Those enrolling in the Education Leadership Strand gain insight into what it takes to succeed in the education and childcare fields.
-Also, before 2016, students enrolling in the Business Leadership Strand. which was once part of the academy, participate in coursework, internships, and other activities that introduce them to the world of business and e-commerce, and help them to develop a foundation in entrepreneurial, management, and administrative skills.
-Those students who follow on those skills were later moved to their own School, known as the Academy of Finance, in Upper Academy.
+Also, before 2016, students enrolled in the Business Leadership Strand, which was once part of the academy, participated in coursework, internships, and other activities that introduced them to the world of business and e-commerce, and helped them to develop a foundation in entrepreneurial, management, and administrative skills.
+Those students who followed on those skills were in 2011 moved to their own School, known as the Academy of Finance, in Upper Academy.

 Some extracurricular activities and sports teams are found in Halsey Academy.
 The building functions as a hub as other students from the other Elizabeth Academies and Elizabeth High School use the facility after school hours.
 The Main Complex also holds Elizabeth High School's swimming pool, where the swim team practices and meets are held.